paranoidvaro/264851/README.md

 *Neural Network Regression*:

-o Mean Squared Error: 7.362468 o R2 Score: -0.19
+o Mean Squared Error: 0.98
+o R2 Score: 0.0
-o Mean Absolute Error: 1.149001
+o Mean Absolute Error: 0.445

 *XGBoost Regression*:

-o Mean Squared Error: 5.72484
+o Mean Squared Error: 0.90
-o R2 Score: 0.072464
+o R2 Score: 0.0822
-o Mean Absolute Error: 1.290114
+o Mean Absolute Error: 0.5

 *RANSAC Regression*:

-o Mean Squared Error: 7.32
+o Mean Squared Error: 1.07
-o R2 Score: -0.19
+o R2 Score: -0.08
-o Mean Absolute Error: 1.16
+o Mean Absolute Error: 0.43

 As we can see, the performance of all three models significantly improved after using P-Value for feature selection.
-The XGBoost Regression model in particular achieved the best score, with an MSE of 5.72484 and an R2 score of 0.072464.
+The XGBoost Regression model in particular achieved the best score, with an MSE of 0.90 and an R2 score of 0.0822.

 # Final Thoughts and Conclusions

 Based on these results, the best model for predicting the number of shares on this dataset is the XGBoost Regression model, with the best performance being achieved after using feature selection through P-Value.
-It is important to notice that in some cases, RANSAC regression may be a better choice than XGBoost, especially if the data is heavily skewed or has a large amount of noise.
-This is because RANSAC is able to fit a model to the inlier data while ignoring the outlier data, which can lead to improved model performance.
 In our case XGBoost was the model that since the first trials had most success applied to data provided.
 However, it is important to note that the results of this study are specific to the dataset and the models used and may not necessarily generalize to other datasets or models.
 Further research is needed to confirm the effectiveness of this tool for predicting the number of shares on social media.

 # Further Recommendations: